netflex-sdk/netflex-sdk.github.io/docs/nav.md

 This article describes how you can use the built-in helper methods to generate navigation menus from Netflex Pages.

+## API reference

+The full technical API reference for the Netflex\Pages namespace can be [found here](https://netflex-sdk.github.io/docs/api/Netflex/Pages.html).
 ## Building the navigation tree

 In previous versions of the Netflex SDK, you had a global variable named `$navdata` that contained data for generating navigation menus.